Esri/arcgis-maps-sdk-swift-toolkit/Documentation/OverviewMap/README.md

 ## Key properties

-`OverviewMap` has the following modifiers:
+`OverviewMap` has the following instance methods:

 - `map(_ map: Map)` - The `Map` displayed in the `OverviewMap`.
 For example, you can use `map(_:)` to display a custom base map in the `OverviewMap`.
 - `scaleFactor(_ scaleFactor: Double)` - The scale of the `OverviewMap` relative to the scale of the connected `GeoView`.
 The `OverviewMap` will display at the a scale equal to: `viewpoint.targetScale` x `scaleFactor`.
 The default is `25`.